wlsoh/FYP-eVision/README.md

 <p align="center">
   <img src="./readme_img/Interface.png" />
 </p>
-<p>Individual Final Year Project (FYP) for Asia Pacific University (APU).
+<p>Individual Final Year Project (FYP) for degree programme at Asia Pacific University (APU).
 A computer vision-based system that able to automatically detect for traffic accidents throughout the CCTV sources by utilizing CUDA technology and provide immediate report to the responsible authority.
 Equipped with a graphical desktop interface that provide the convenient usage for interacting with the system to utilize the functionalities provided.
 In addition, a web view functionality was provided for the remote reviewing usage of the detected accident.
 The overall core features of the e-Vision system are as following.</p>
 <ul>
   <li>Automatic traffic accident detection</li>
   <li>Record detected accident with evidence images</li>